The Boat Is Full

-The Boat Is Full (Das Boot ist voll) is a 1981 German-language Swiss film directed by Markus Imhoof.
+The Boat Is Full (Das Boot ist voll) is a 1981 German-language Swiss film co-written and directed by Markus Imhoof.
 The film was nominated for the Academy Award for Best Foreign Language Film as a Swiss submission.
 It was also entered into the 31st Berlin International Film Festival, where it won the Silver Bear for an outstanding single achievement.